 Recruiting to a fixed-term contract will be in accordance with the County Council's recruitment procedures.
-The fixed term nature of the contract should be stated in the advertisement and must be included in the further contractual information for the post.
+The fixed term nature of the contract should be stated in the advertisement and must be included in the further contractual information for the post and include a clear termination date.